phanuelkwaku/red-among-us-character-/README.md

 Hey there!
-Welcome to my first GitHub repository, bear with me if it doesnt reach github standard :)).
+Welcome to my first GitHub repository, bear with me if it doesn't match github standard :)).
 I'm excited to share my project with you!

 # Red Among Us HTML/CSS Clone